kubernetes-retired/service-catalog/docs/design.md

 Within the Binding object that is returned from the Service Broker are a set of Credentials.
-These Credentials contain all of the information needed for the applicaton to talk with the Service Instance.
+These Credentials contain all of the information needed for the application to talk with the Service Instance.
 For example, it might include things such as:
 - coordinates (URL) of the Service Instance
 - user-id and password to access the Service Instance

 The OSB API specification does not mandate what properties might appear in the Credentials, so the Application is required to understand the specified data returned and how to use it properly.
 This is typically done by reading the documentation of the Service.

 The Credentials will not be stored in the Service Catalog's datastore.
 Rather, they will be stored in the Kubenetes core as Secrets and a reference to the Secret will be saved within the `Binding` resource.
 If the Binding `Spec.SecretName` is not specified then the Controller will use the Binding `Name` property as the name of the Secret.